vpletea/dev-setup/README.md

   ## Chezmoi – Manage Your Dotfiles Securely and Effortlessly
   1. What is Chezmoi?
 Chezmoi is a cross-platform command-line tool that helps you manage your personal configuration files (“dotfiles”) across multiple machines.
 It ensures consistency, security, and ease of updates.
-  2. Key Features
+  2. Key Features:

       Cross-platform: Works on Linux, macOS, and Windows.
       Version control friendly: Integrates seamlessly with Git.
       Encryption support: Securely store sensitive data (like API keys) using GPG, age, or other encryption tools.
       Templating: Use variables and templates to adapt configs to different machines.
       Idempotent apply: Running chezmoi apply brings any machine into the desired state without overwriting local changes unexpectedly.

-  3. How it Works
+  3. How it Works:

       Initialize chezmoi in your home directory.